osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 Root Asset Links
 ----------------

-Root asset is presented in PI Server as a top-level AF element in the AF structure tree, which is a child of a parent AF Element created for your OMF application.
+Root asset is presented in PI System as a top-level AF element in the AF structure tree, which is a child of a parent AF Element created for your OMF application.
 For this type of the link, the source and target properties have the following keywords: